LukasFuchs/GeoModBox.jl/docs/src/man/DiffTwoD.md

 ### Boundary Conditions

 The coefficient matrix remains the same, even for the given boundary conditions.
 However, the right-hand side needs to be updated accordingly (simply setting $\bm{r}=0$ and adding the known parameters to the right-hand side of the equations).
-Thus, the equations for the interior centroids adjacent to the boundaries are defined as:
+Thus, the equations for the centroids adjacent to the boundaries are defined as:

 **Dirichlet Boundary Conditions**